coditori/highly-skilled-job-offers/README.md

 ## 2- How to find or apply for a job?
 #### Recruiters
-Make some connections with recruiters in the country you wanna move to.
+Make some connections (in Linkedin or other platforms) with recruiters in the country you wanna move to.
 #### Apply online
 You can find Job Applications through Linkedin or other platforms or just go to the company career page and apply there.

+## 3- Be aware of different time zones
+It's a common mistake you have an interview in another time zone and you miss the interview because of miscalculations.
+With https://calendly.com you can easily setup your calendar and ask companies or recruiters to find a free slot in your calendar.

-## 3- Things are important in Interviews?
+## 4- Things are important in Interviews?
 #### Soft skills
 Personal attributes that enable someone to interact effectively and harmoniously with other people.
 - Communication